fastrgv/hbox4/README.md

 ## What's so great about this app?

 This is only a moderately capable sokoban solver (solving 32 of the original 90).
 What makes it interesting?
 In a world with extremely capable solvers like Sokolution and Festival, why look at this one?
 Why hunt with an algorithmic crossbow instead of a gun?
-Simplicity, elegance.
+Simplicity & elegance.
 Hbox4:

 * contains no domain-specific specializations or strategies [other than the 4 priority measures]

 * uses algorithms and data structures of general interest and usefullness.

-* demonstrates the considerable power of the Hungarian Algorithm.
+* demonstrates the considerable power of the Hungarian Algorithm to help direct effort.

 * easily buildable on Windows, OSX, and Linux using free GNU Ada compiler.

-It also adds further proof of the effectiveness of the design choices made in the Festival solver that proposed these 4 "orthogonal" heuristic measures or, so called "features".
+It also adds further proof of the effectiveness of the design choices made in the Festival solver that proposed these 4 "orthogonal" heuristic measures, or so-called "features".

 ### SplayTree-Priority-Queue
 The splaytree [self-balancing-binary-tree] based priority queues allow unique hash keys to be inserted, found & removed quickly, with 4 embedded priority queues that allows efficient insertions, access, and deletion, both from the heads [popping], and directly by key.
 The hash keys uniquely identify pusher & box-layouts at each saved node, to avoid duplicates.
 The 4 priority queue orderings allow primary and secondary (tie-breaker) priority measures.
 As mentioned above, the structure also allows rapid, direct access deletions given the hashkey [O(log n)].

 The only expensive [O(n)] operation is finding the head of each queue.
 That involves a lexicographical search through a 2 dimensional array of pointers to find the first non-null pointer.
 All other queue operations are done in constant time [O(1)], i.e. independent of the number of queue entries.

+It was very difficult to get these priority-queue operations to be efficient enough for use in a sokoban solver.
+The speed of this quadruple-queue data structure and algorithm is really quite remarkable!

 ### Dynamic Programming [flood-fill]
 Dynamic programming allows efficient determination of box-valid locations and the feasibility and cost of traversing between two locations.
 This information is used to feed into the Hungarian Algorithm.